drandysip/darldocs/DarlDocs/Darl/fuzzy sets.md

 The degree of truth of a statement may be anywhere between 0 and 1.

 This requires a redefinition of the idea of a set.
-Fuzzy sets are defined as sets that can an object or state can be a partial member of, i.e. a statement referring to set membership may have partial truth.
+Fuzzy sets are defined as sets that an object or state can be a partial member of; i.e. a statement referring to set membership may have partial truth.

 The principal use of this idea is for numeric variables, like the number of stones in a pile.